MertCanatan/Adabelief-Optimizer/PyTorch_Experiments/classification_cifar10/readme.md

-### AdaBelief opitmizer: Adapting stepsizes by the belief in observed gradients
+### AdaBelief optimizer: Adapting stepsizes by the belief in observed gradients

 This repository contains code to reproduce results for submission 46 to NeurIPS 2020, "AdaBelief opitmizer: Adapting stepsizes by the belief in observed gradients".